mthcht/awesome-lists/Lists/system32_executables_hashes/README.md

+## Hash Baseline creation

-need to execute with every windows update to have a database of default hashes for system32 executables
+- need to execute this script on every windows version (database of default hashes for system32 executables)